Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Example: Health = 4000 x 2.5 = 10000
 			// Note: Use the value "1.0" to disable this setting.
 (Health x 1.0 = Health)
 			// Note: This setting can be used for standard Tanks.
-			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
 			// --
 			// Minimum: 1.0
 			// Maximum: 99999.0